Everyone hates you. You’re a freak. You’re a loser.

 Social media and addiction to technology have without a doubt escalated the problems associated with bullying, Dr. Lowery said.

-A bully can be motivated by many different factors, according to Dr. Lowery.
+A bully can be motivated by many different factors.

-“Sometimes it’s as shallow as materialism—you don’t have cool stuff so you aren’t cool,” she said.
+“Sometimes it’s as shallow as materialism—you don’t have cool stuff so you aren’t cool,” Dr. Lowery said.
 “Many bullies mistreat others to hide their own insecurities with a ‘preemptive’ approach.
 And many bullies have been bullied themselves.”

 Other factors that may lead children to bully: